 Debut: October 2016

-A tenacious, tough tackling midfielder, he is a standout in the middle of the park with composure and an attitude well beyond his years.
-Allan is also a Scotland Under 21 international.
+A tenacious, tough tackling midfielder, he was a standout in the middle of the park with composure and an attitude well beyond his years.
+Latterly, he added goals to his game and by the summer of 2021, he had racked up 160 games, the overwhelming majority of them as a starter, scoring sixteen goals.